 100% new devices with substantial, yet relatively low loyal users rate - suspicious

 LAT (Limited Ad Tracking) users select to opt out of exposing their device IDFA to advertisers.
-Approximately 15% of iOS users and less than 1% of Android users take this choice.
+Approximately 15% of iOS users and 10% of Android users take this choice.
 Similar to new device ranking, LAT users may be legitimate users, but may also be fraud devices.

 2. On the Distribution graph select LAT Installs.